arthurphilippe/minilibc/README.md

 - Test with `make tests && ./unit_tests.out`

 ## Footnote
-As you'll see not all tests are passing, that's because, in those cases, I do not understand the behavior of the functions I tried to implement.
+As you'll see not all tests are passing, that's because, in those cases, I did not understand the behavior of the functions I was trying to implement.